-To disconnect your computer completely from AC power, unplug the AC adapter.
+To disconnect your computer completely from an AC power source, unplug the AC adapter from the AC outlet.

 Make sure that the AC outlet is easily accessible.

 If you do not intend to use your computer for an extended period of time, place the computer into Hibernate mode.
 See Using Hibernate Mode (page 28).